 I personally have only worn hair extensions for my wedding and they were clip ins.
 To me they aren’t sustainable for my budget or lifestyle.

 Don’t think that you need hair extensions to have fabulous hair because they can cause more damage than good.
-Depending on the type and hair dresser of couse.
+Depending on the type and hairdresser of course.

 How to make your braids look fuller